 If you acknowledge conflict is possible, even if you know it might put you out of your comfort zone to deal with it, then you will be more open to noticing and doing something about it.

-Still not sure if there is conflict on your project?
-Try to identify conflicting goals between stakeholders.
-If you find expectations misaligned, that’s a conflict waiting to happen.
 You’ve already spotted it, so you can jump in and help get it resolved now.

 How do I deal with conflicting priorities?

 One of the most common causes of conflict is conflicting priorities.

 - Where you are juggling multiple demands on your time.